Accessibility at the Zero Project Conference 2020

 This is an overview of the measures taken by the Zero Project team to improve the accessibility of the Zero Project Conference.
-For more information, see our Accessibility User Guide.
+For more information, see our Accessibility User Guide (coming soon).
 We will be asking all participants for feedback on their experiences of these features after the Conference.

 Before the Zero Project Conference